 Brian Rice is a freelance percussionist with a B.M. in Percussion Performance and Ethnomusicology from the Oberlin Conservatory of Music.
 A well-rounded musician, Brian is a highly acclaimed performer, educator and recording artist adept at numerous musical styles ranging from classical and jazz, to Latin, Afro-Cuban, and Brazilian, to contemporary and experimental music.

 Diane Yermack is Mezzo soprano with 30 years training in classical and Jewish liturgy and a member of Kol Shofar.

 A youth friendly service for anyone inclined to join.

 Rabbi Sarah is a dynamic Jewish community leader with educational leadership and program experience, including a strong track record building Ramah Outdoor Adventure.
 In her role as Director, Rabbi Sarah is shaping our camp’s educational and programmatic vision and partnering with local rabbis and leaders to make Ramah in Northern California a thriving and nurturing Jewish community for youth.
 Rabbi Sarah was ordained as a rabbi with dual Masters degrees in Education and Rabbinic Studies from American Jewish University in May of 2016.
 Rabbi Sarah is passionate about community transformation through Jewish educational experiences.
 (Click here to read Sarah Shulman’s full bio.)

-Kol Neshama Minyan mornings begin a 9:30 a.m. with the Shabbat Sit, followed by the Kol Neshama Minyan service at 10:00 a.m..
-Kiddush is after workshop.
+Kol Neshama Minyan mornings begin at 10:30 a.m. with Kol Neshama Minyan service and then Kiddush is after workshop.

 At special times throughout the year, minyans may begin earlier due to the Jewish calendar and additions to the liturgy due to the holiday cycle.
 Please visit our website calendar to confirm exact minyan start times for specific dates.